egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 Density estimation is an attempt for estimating a distribution using a parametric or non parametric methods.

 **Parametric method:** We use a function to capture the patterns data points form.
-This is fast, but requires a prior geometric shape assumption (like sperical).
+This is fast, but requires a prior geometric shape assumption (like spherical).

 -> Assume a shape